jwChung/jwchung.github.com/about.md

 ---
 {% include JB/setup %}

+I am Jin-Wook Chung, and *jwChung blog* is my blog to write about programming, software development and architecture.

 ### <a id="Contact me"></a>Contact me
 Do you have any question for me?
 Don't hesitate and contact me by the following ways.

+* **Comment**: You can leave a comment on a certain post on my blog to ask some questions.
-* **email**: Here's a little test of your sentience - take each segment of the following email address, and reverse it. (e.g. oof@rab.zab would become foo@bar.baz): gnuhcwj@liamtoh.moc
+* **Email**: Here's a little test of your sentience - take each segment of the following email address, and reverse it. (e.g. oof@rab.zab would become foo@bar.baz): gnuhcwj@liamtoh.moc

+### <a id="Contributions"></a>Contributions
+I'm happy to accept contributions such as:

+* Your opinion for my article
+* Corrections of typos and the like